codingclubrvce/AI-ML-101/README-FORMAT.md

 ## Description

-Provide a brief description of the model, its purpose, and its current use case.
+Provide a brief description of the project, its purpose and its use cases.
-Provide links to blogs or Youtube links which may help viewers understand the working of the model

 ## Packages

 List out all the libraries used in your project along with their versions

+## About the model used

+Explain about working of the model and about its usage in the project.
+Provide link to blogs or Youtube links which may help viewers understand the working of the model

 ## Advantages